ThomasWeiser/elmfire/README.md

 ## References to Locations

 Many actions on a Firebase location return a reference to that location in their results.
-Likewise, query results contains a reference to the location of the reported value.
+Likewise, query results contain a reference to the location of the reported value.

 References can inform about the key or the complete URL of the referred location.
-And a reference may be converted back to a location, which can be used for a new task.
+And a reference may be converted back to a location, which can be used in a new task.

 Additionally, a location can be opened (without modifying or querying), which results in a reference if the location is valid.